Counting Hallucinations in Diffusion Models: Experiments

-This section examines the statistical correlations between the counting-based hallucination rate and the Fréchet Inception Distance (FID), as well as between the non-counting failure rate and FID, one of the most widely used evaluation metrics in image generation.
-Since counting hallucination represents a form of factualness hallucination, it is natural to ask: \emph{Does a better perception visual quality, indicated by a lower FID, necessarily imply fewer counting hallucinations by reflecting a smaller distribution gap between generated and training data?} The answer is \textbf{no necessarily}.
-The following evidence supports this conclusion, with each paragraph presenting one piece of evidence.
+Counting hallucination is a form of factualness hallucination, so it is natural to ask: \emph{Does a better perceptual metric, such as a lower FID, necessarily imply fewer counting hallucinations by reflecting a smaller distribution gap between generated and training data?} The answer is \textbf{not necessarily}.

-\textbf{The correlations between CHR and FID are dataset-dependent, rather than intrinsic}.
-From \reftab{tab2: correlations}, the Pearson correlation between counting hallucination rate (CHR) and FID is strongly positive in SimObject ($r$ > 0.87), indicating that lower FID corresponds to less counting hallucinations.
-In contrast, RealHand exhibits a strong negative correlation ($r$ = –0.9134), suggesting the opposite trend. \Reffig{fig3} directly illustrates this negative correlation.
+To examine this relationship, we perform correlation analysis between CHR and perceptual metrics, as well as between the NCFR and the same metrics.
+We focus on two widely used perceptual measures: a distribution-based metric, FID \citep{fid}, and an instance-based metric, MUSIQ \citep{ke2021musiq}.
+For correlation estimation, we adopt three complementary measures: Pearson correlation \citep{lee1988pearson} (linear dependence), Spearman rank correlation \citep{spearman1904proof} (monotonic dependence), and Distance Correlation \citep{szekely2007distcorre} (general nonlinear dependence).
+The following evidence supports our conclusion.

-\textbf{The correlations between CHR and FID are solver-dependent, rather than intrinsic}.
-As shown in \reftab{tab2: correlations}, including DDPM (ancestral sampler) results reduces the consistency of the observed correlations between CHR and FID.
-For example, the Spearman coefficient $\rho$ on SimObject decreases from 0.8452 to 0.7538, whereas on RealHand it drops sharply from -0.8286 to -0.1429.
+\handright\ \textbf{The correlations between CHR and perceptual metrics are dataset-dependent and solver-dependent rather than intrinsic}.
+As shown in the first and third rows of \reftab{tab2: correlations}, the Pearson correlations between CHR and FID vary substantially across datasets (i.e., positive for SimObject, negative for RealHand, and positive again for PTI-Hand), while the corresponding Spearman correlations shift from positive to negative to negative.
+Distance correlations also decrease from 0.82 (SimObject) to 0.74 (RealHand) to 0.47 (PTI-Hand), suggesting that more complex generative content weakens the association between CHR and FID.
+Moreover, integrating DDPM results with those from ODE solvers further attenuates these correlations.

-\textbf{The correlations between NCFR and FID are consistently strong and positive across different solver types and sampling conditions}.
-In contrast to the variable relationship observed between counting hallucination rate (CHR) and FID, the association between NCFR and FID is direct and robust.
-Specifically, whether or not DDPM results are included, both the Pearson ($r$) and Spearman ($\rho$) coefficients exceed 0.94, with very small p-values, indicating high statistical significance.
+\handright\ \textbf{The correlations between NCFR and perceptual metrics are consistently strong and positive}.
+In contrast to the weak correlations observed between CHR and perceptual metrics, the correlations between NCFR and perceptual metrics is strong and robust across all settings.
+For example, all correlation coefficients are over 0.88 in NCFR vs. FID, with very small p-values, indicating high statistical significance.